Alfredooe/Alfpine/README.md

 # fsuki

-Alpine Linux as a single-file UKI — no disk, no bootloader, no root partition.
+RustFS on Alpine Linux as a single-file UKI — no disk, no bootloader, no root partition, Deploying RustFS as a turnkey appliance.
-Everything in RAM.
-Reboot = factory reset.

-Bundles **RustFS**, an S3-compatible object storage server, as a turnkey appliance.

 ## What you get